-Boost your 11–14 students’ knowledge and understanding with this poster, fact sheet and practical activity
+Boost your 11–14 students’ knowledge and understanding of this separation technique with this poster, fact sheet and practical activity

 Next time it rains, look at the puddles left behind.
 Shallow puddles disappear quickly while deeper ones stay around longer.
 You’re watching evaporation in action.